CrunchyData/postgres-operator/hugo/content/Installation/_index.md

 This creates a directory structure under your HOME directory name *odev* and clones the current Operator version to that structure.

-## Manual Installation - Configure Environment
+## Default Installation - Configure Environment
 Environment variables control aspects of the Operator installation.
 You can copy a sample set of Operator environment variables and aliases to your *.bashrc* file to work with.

     cat $HOME/odev/src/github.com/crunchydata/postgres-operator/examples/envs.sh >> $HOME/.bashrc